gradbench/gradbench/evals/ht/README.md

 ## Protocol

-The evaluation protocol is specified in terms of [TypeScript][] types and references [types defined in the GradBench protocol description](https://github.com/gradbench/gradbench?tab=readme-ov-file#types).
+The protocol is specified in terms of [TypeScript][] types and references [types defined in the GradBench protocol description](https://github.com/gradbench/gradbench?tab=readme-ov-file#types).

 ### Inputs